Primary Navigation Mobile

 • More storage space than its predecessor

-While materials and appearance have been very much improved over the first-generation Qashqai, they’re still behind the levels found in the likes of the Ford Kuga, Peugeot 3008 and Volkswagen Tiguan.
-Fit and functionality is okay but overall, the interior quality is underwhelming when you consider that when new and near the end of production, top-of-the-range Qashqais cost in excess of £35,000.
+Nissan used finer quality materials in the Mk2 Qashqai’s cabin (compared to the Mk1), but they’re still behind the levels found in the likes of the Ford Kuga, Peugeot 3008 and Volkswagen Tiguan.
+Overall, interior quality is underwhelming when you consider that by the time they reached the end of their production run, top-of-the-range Qashqais cost more than £35,000.

-Where fitted, the leather trim feels soft yet plasticky, while some of the switches inside you’ll find on much cheaper Nissan models.
-The 2017 facelift added further soft-touch plastics, a new steering wheel with better ergonomics and a redesigned infotainment operating system, designed to feel more like using a smartphone with tiles of apps to navigate through – it still lags behind the competition in terms of screen size, resolution and ease of use.
+The leather trim feels soft yet plasticky, and some of the switches are shared with much cheaper Nissan models.
+The 2017 facelift added a few more soft-touch plastics, a new steering wheel with better ergonomics and a redesigned infotainment operating system, designed to feel more like using a smartphone with tiles of apps to navigate through.
+But it still lags behind its contemporary rivals in terms of screen size, resolution and ease of use.

 2018 Nissan Qashqai interior